Let’s face it: there’s no way to promote your brand on social media in April.

 Find your creative flow

-Social media is a hub for creativity, so don’t be afraid to get wild with your social media marketing.
+Social media is a hub for creativity, so don’t be afraid to get wild with your local social media marketing.
 For example, you may want to try including more emojis in your captions, posts, or stories to add creative flair that’ll catch your audience’s eye.

 You’ll also bring in better results with emojis too.
 Posts with emojis get 33% more comments, and 78% of people think brands that use emojis in their posts are more likable while 63% think those brands are also more credible.

 If emojis aren’t your thing, you should at least use hashtags to help your posts get found in feeds.
 Later, when someone searches a hashtag you used, you’ll show up in their results.
 An added bonus of hashtags is that they’re also customizable.
-For example, you could create your custom hashtags to align with your business or try one of these April hashtags from our list below:
+For example, you could create your custom hashtags to align with your business or try one of these April social media holiday hashtags from our list below:

 April social media holidays (with ideas and examples)